Interested in protecting old-growth forests? Here are some steps you can take.

 Ultimately, “it’s not just about saving one tree, it’s about saving old-growth trees as a whole,” said Bruce Stein, chief scientist at the National Wildlife Federation.
 He and other experts point to political change as the best route for increasing protections for forests.

-In 2001, the Clinton administration issued a landmark rule establishing prohibitions on road construction and timber harvesting on 58.5 million acres of national forests — including on more than 9 million acres in the Tongass National Forest.
+In 2001, a landmark rule established prohibitions on road construction and timber harvesting on 58.5 million acres of national forests — including on more than 9 million acres in the Tongass National Forest.
 Forest Service data shows that the Trump administration auctioned off less timber on an annual basis in the Tongass than either Barack Obama or George W. Bush.

 The public comment period on the change runs through Jan.
 24 and concerned individuals can make a submission — which is what Breyer and her husband say they plan to do.
 “Absolutely,” she said.
 “If there’s a way to weigh in, of course.”